 I shutter with disgust at the thought of eating it now a days.
 A month of dust?
 I guess that is what becoming an adult does to me.
 Nevertheless, my kids and I still love gingerbread stories and baking gingerbread cookies.
 Here are some of our favorite gingerbread books.
 Click on an image to get the book through Amazon.
 This amazing list of books is a part of the Holiday and Winter reading lists link up.

 Traditional Gingerbread Man Stories

 First I’ll start with a few somewhat traditional versions of the story!

-My favorite retelling of The Gingerbread Man is that by Jim Alysworth.
+The Gingerbread Man is that by Jim Alysworth.
 Each time the Gingerbread Man stops to say his line, the text in the book has a slightly different texture.
 The is some sass about this Gingerbread Man that I like.
 It does not tell the story of the Gingerbread Man climbing on the fox’s back to cross the river The fox is the one who stops the Gingerbread Man in his tracks and it is the Gingerbread Man’s own hubris that causes him to pause and repeat himself.
 The back cover of the book features a recipe for gingerbread cookies, too.
 Perfect for gingerbread season!